-Foreign investors looking to establish a manufacturing company in Nepal must follow a structured legal process governed by multiple laws and regulatory authorities.
+Investors looking to establish a manufacturing company Registration for Foreigners in Nepal must follow a structured legal process governed by multiple laws and regulatory authorities.
 Nepal has been actively promoting foreign direct investment (FDI) in its manufacturing sector through policy reforms and investment-friendly frameworks.
 This guide covers every aspect of manufacturing company registration for foreigners in Nepal, including legal requirements, procedures, documents, fees, and applicable laws.

 What Laws Govern Manufacturing Company Registration for Foreigners in Nepal?